michalnatkanski/MacBoard/README.md

 html
 (we will see) :)

-To run:
+# To run:

-npm install
+yarn install
-npm install node-sass
+yarn add node-sass (m1 mac node-sass@4.14.1)
-npm start
+yarn start